sonata-project/SonataEasyExtendsBundle/Resources/doc/reference/introduction.rst

 ============

 SonataEasyExtendsBundle is a prototype for generating a valid bundle structure from a Vendor Bundle.
-The tool is started with the simple command line: ``easy-extends:generate``.
+The tool is started with the simple command line: ``sonata:easy-extends:generate``.

 The command will generate: